apache/cordova-plugman/README.md

 * `--list`: Lists all `--fetch`'ed plugins
 * `--prepare`: Based on all installed plugins, will set up properly injecting plugin JavaScript code and setting up permissions properly.
 Implicitly called after `--install` and `--uninstall` commands.
 See below for more details.

+Other parameters:

-`--plugins_dir` defaults to `<project>/cordova/plugins`, but can be any directory containing a subdirectory for each fetched plugin
+* `--plugins_dir` defaults to `<project>/cordova/plugins`, but can be any directory containing a subdirectory for each fetched plugin.
+* `--variable` allows to specify certain variables at install time, necessary for certain plugins requiring API keys or other custom, user-defined parameters.

-Note that `--fetch` deals with the local cache of the plugin's files and doesn't care about platforms, while `--install` and `--uninstall` require specifying the target platform and the location of the project, and actually do installation of plugin code and assets.
+Note that `--fetch` deals with the local cache of the plugin's files (in the `--plugins_dir` location) and doesn't care about platforms, while `--install` and `--uninstall` require specifying the target platform and the location of the project, and actually do installation of plugin code and assets.

 ### Supported Platforms